 Correspondence analysis, as far as I'm aware, assesses only two dimensions.
 It's possible, if not likely, that the data in this work exist in several dimensions.
 The MDS procedure is not limited to two dimensions and will provide a Scree plot similar to the one used in the paper that will allow the authors to pinpoint the number of dimensions necessary for this data.
 Using two dimensions for a data set that exists in three will produce erroneous correlations and proximities.
 Likewise, reporting both hierarchical cluster analysis and MDS can be condensed by using an additive tree cluster or embedding the hierarchical analysis into the MDS results a la Shepard (1980).

 This specific point about the differences between CA and MDS was helpful in guiding our revisions as to what people may want to know about CA specifically and about other methods generally.
 For example, we have clarified in the draft what the dimensionality of the CA is (the lesser of I – 1 or J – 1, where I is the number of rows and J is the number of columns).
-Another difference between the two methods that did not fit specifically in the paper, but may help clarify our point, is as follows: CA and MDS do not operate the same way with regard to choosing dimensionality.
-Whereas the dimensionality represented in MDS is chosen to find the best balance of variance accounted for and stress so that the points best reflect the dimensions of the space, the dimensions extracted by CA are orthogonal, and share no information.
-Additionally, the projection of each item along each dimension represents the amount of variance extracted by the dimension.
+Another difference between the two methods that did not fit specifically in the paper, but may help clarify our point, is as follows: Whereas MDS only is only concerned with distance between or among observations—as in the way we used it for our analysis of participant group differences—CA computes the relationships between observations, between variables, and between both observations and variables.

 Specific Concerns